reymon359/book-sentences/books/atomic-habits/README.md

 ![Problem and solution phases examples](./problem_and_solution_phases_examples.jpg)

 ## The 1st Law Make It Obvious

 ## 4 The Man Who Didn’t Look Right

+The human brain is a prediction machine.
+5 It is continuously taking in your surroundings and analyzing the information it comes across.

+Whenever you experience something repeatedly... ...your brain begins noticing what is important, sorting through the details and highlighting the relevant cues, and cataloging that information for future use.
+With enough practice, you can pick up on the cues that predict certain outcomes without consciously thinking about it.

+We can’t always explain what it is we are learning, but learning is happening all along the way.

+We underestimate how much our brains and bodies can do without thinking.
+You do not tell your hair to grow, your heart to pump, your lungs to breathe, or your stomach to digest.
+And yet your body handles all this and more on autopilot.
+You are much more than your conscious self.

+You don’t need to be aware of the cue for a habit to begin.
+You can notice an opportunity and take action without dedicating conscious attention to it.
+This is what makes habits useful.

+As habits form, your actions come under the direction of your automatic and nonconscious mind.
+You fall into old patterns before you realize what’s happening.
+Unless someone points it out, you may not notice that you cover your mouth with your hand whenever you laugh, that you apologize before asking a question, or that you have a habit of finishing other people’s sentences.
+And the more you repeat these patterns, the less likely you become to question what you’re doing and why you’re doing it.

+We must begin the process of behavior change with awareness.

+Before we can effectively build new habits, we need to get a handle on our current ones.

+> “Until you make the unconscious conscious, it will direct your life and you will call it fate.”
+> -Carl Jung

+### THE HABITS SCORECARD

 ## 5 The Best Way to Start a New Habit